amit-077/Promptify/README.md

-# How to add this extension ?
+# How to add this extension to chrome ?

 Steps :